schulzi66/ng-overlay-container/README.md

     public showText(): void {

         /**
-         * Opens the ngPopupRef
+         * Opens the ngPopoverRef
          */
-        const ngPopupRef = this.overlayContainerService.open({
+        const ngPopoverRef = this.overlayContainerService.open({
             content: 'Hello World 🌍🚀',
             origin: this.origin.element.nativeElement
         });

         /**
-         * The ngPopupRef can be used to get data back from the component */ ngPopupRef.afterClosed$.subscribe(result => {
+         * The ngPopoverRef can be used to get data back from the component */ ngPopoverRef.afterClosed$.subscribe(result => {
             console.log(result);
         });
     }